MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### Plan for Change: Intune moving to support macOS 10.15 and later with the release of macOS 12<!--10154527-->

-With Apple's expected release of macOS 12 Monterey in the fall of 2021, Microsoft Intune, the Company Portal app and the Intune MDM agent will be moving to support macOS 10.15 (Catalina) and higher shortly after the release.
+With Apple's expected release of macOS 12 Monterey in the fall of 2021, Microsoft Intune, the Company Portal app and the Intune MDM agent will be moving to support macOS 10.15 (Catalina) and later shortly after the release.

 #### How does this affect me?

 This will only affect you if you currently manage, or plan to manage macOS devices with Intune.
-This may not impact you because your users have likely already upgraded their macOS devices.
+This may not affect you because your users have likely already upgraded their macOS devices.
 See [macOS Catalina is compatible with these computers](https://support.apple.com/en-us/HT210222) for a list of devices that are supported.

 > [!NOTE]
 > Devices that are currently enrolled on macOS 10.13.x and 10.14 will continue to remain enrolled even when those versions are no longer supported.
 New devices will be unable to enroll if running macOS 10.14 or below.